Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/samples/ClientSideUserAuthentication.md

 ### Silent authentication with AuthenticationRecord and TokenCache

-Once an application has persisted both the `TokenCache` and the `AuthenticationRecord` this data can be used to silently authenticate.
-This example demonstrates an application using the `TokenCache` and retrieving an `AuthenticationRecord` from the local file system to create an `InteractiveBrowserCredential` capable of silent authentication.
+Once an application has configured a credential to persist token data and an `AuthenticationRecord`, it is possible to silently authenticate.
+This example demonstrates an application setting the `TokenCachePersistenceOptions` and retrieving an `AuthenticationRecord` from the local file system to create an `InteractiveBrowserCredential` capable of silent authentication.

 ```C# Snippet:Identity_ClientSideUserAuthentication_Persist_SilentAuth
 AuthenticationRecord authRecord;